BerlingskeMedia/nyhedsbreveadmin/README.md

 This is a web application that can be used for 1) setting up newsletters in "Hjulet", 2) creating Smartlinks, and 3) administration of customers.

-The application has been built using Angular.js v1.4 and is designed for static web hosting in an AWS S3 bucket.
+The application has been built using Angular.js v1.4 and includes a bare-bones node.js-based backend that provides static file serving of the frontend.

 The application communicates with MDB via the REST-based MDB API.
 More documentation on the API is available at [https://github.com/BerlingskeMedia/mdbapi].